The wafted smell of jasmines,

 For an extra inch of the wreath..

-Now she doesn't wear any.
+But now she doesn't wear any.

-When his father passed away
+While his father passed away

 And in what forsaken book